helloHuiW/langgraph4j/langgraph4j-oracle-saver/README.md

 The `langgraph4j-oracle-saver` module makes possible to store workflow states in the Oracle Database.
 Workflow progress is preserved and may be restarted or examined at any time, making your LLM-based apps stateful across executions.

 Key features include:
-- **Oracle Database persistence:** All workflow states are stored in the Oracle database, surviving process restarts or system failures.
+- **Oracle Database persistence:** All workflow states are stored in the Oracle Database, surviving process restarts or system failures.
 - **Schema provisioning:** Built-in services to easily create the required database schema for storing workflow states.

 ## Features

 - **Durable State:** Persist the state of your LangGraph4j workflow.
-- **Easy Schema Initialization:** To build the necessary tables and indexes in your Oracle database.
+- **Easy Schema Initialization:** To build the necessary tables and indexes in your Oracle Database.
 - **Seamless Integration:** Works out of the box with LangGraph4j.

 ## Requirements